dancingCamel/ProjectEulerSolutions/README.md

-# My Project Euler Solution
+# My Project Euler Solutions

+### Do not copy these solutions and use them as your own.
-## DO NOT USE THIS TO COPY SOLUTIONS.
-PURELY FOR REFERENCE PURPOSES ONLY.
+### FOR REFERENCE PURPOSES ONLY.